-Furthermore, if foreign investment related laws, administrative regulations or rules change in the future, we may need to take further actions with respect to our VIEs for the purpose of having better operational control on our VIEs or continuously satisfying applicable requirements of the stock exchange where we list.
-For example, the Administrative Regulations on Foreign-Invested Telecommunications Enterprises were recently amended by the State Council and took effect on May 1, 2022 (the "2022 FITE Regulations").
+Furthermore, if foreign investment related laws, administrative regulations or rules change in the future, we may need to take further actions with respect to the VIEs for the purpose of having better operational control on the VIEs or continuously satisfying applicable requirements of the stock exchange where we list.
+For example, the Administrative Regulations on Foreign-Invested Telecommunications Enterprises were amended by the State Council and took effect on May 1, 2022 (the "2022 FITE Regulations").
 The 2022 FITE Regulations canceled the qualification requirement on the primary foreign investor in a foreign invested value-added telecommunications enterprise for having a good track record and operational experience in the value-added telecommunications industry as stipulated in the previous version.
-Given this new regulatory development and any further detailed implementing rules that the PRC governmental authority may formulate in the future, we may need to take further actions with respect to the VIEs for the purpose of having better operational control on the VIEs or satisfying applicable requirements of the stock exchange where we list, which will be subject to a number of uncertainties, including adjusting the contractual arrangements with the VIEs, registration of the transfer of the equity interests of the VIEs and their subsidiaries, registration of the new equity pledges, and obtaining additional operating permits or making amendments to our current operating permits, including the VAT Licenses.
+On April 8, 2024, the MIIT issued the Notice on the Pilot Program for Expanding the Opening up of Value-added Telecommunications Services, which provides that pilots will be set up in Beijing, Shanghai, Shenzhen and Hainan, and the local governments will be responsible for formulating pilot plans, which will be subject to review and approval by the MIIT before implementation.
+The Notice cancels the restriction on shareholding percentage for foreign investment in enterprises in pilot zones, which operate value-added telecommunications services, including IDC Service, CDN Service, and ISP Service.
+Given these regulatory development and any further detailed implementing rules or pilot plans that the PRC governmental authority may formulate in the future, we may need to take further actions with respect to the VIEs for the purpose of having better operational control on the VIEs or satisfying applicable requirements of the stock exchange where we list, which will be subject to a number of uncertainties, including adjusting the contractual arrangements with the VIEs, registration of the transfer of the equity interests of the VIEs and their subsidiaries, registration of the new equity pledges, and obtaining additional operating permits, approvals or making amendments to our current operating permits, including the VAT Licenses.
 However, we may face substantial uncertainties as to whether we can complete such actions in a timely manner, or at all.
 Failure to take timely and appropriate measures to cope with any of these or similar regulatory compliance challenges could materially and adversely affect our current corporate structure, corporate governance, financial conditions and business operations.